mamedev/mame/docs/source/contributing/cxx.rst

     #define VERBOSE (0)
     #include "logmacro.h"

-The class declaration for a machine driver should be within the corresponding source file.
-In such cases, the class declaration and all contents of the source file, excluding the ``GAME``, ``COMP``, or ``CONS`` macro, should be enclosed in an anonymous namespace.
+In most cases, the class declaration for a system driver should be within the corresponding source file along with the implementation.
+In such cases, the class declaration and all contents of the source file, excluding the ``GAME``, ``COMP``, or ``CONS`` macro, should be enclosed in an anonymous namespace (this produces better compiler diagnostics, allows more aggressive optimisation, reduces the chance of duplicate symbols, and reduces linking time).

+Within a class declaration, there should be one section for each member access level (``public``, ``protected`` and ``private``) if practical.
+This may not be possible in cases where private constants and/or types need to be declared before public members.
+Members should use the least public access level necessary.
+Overridden virtual member functions should generally use the same access level as the corresponding member function in the base class.

+Class member declarations should be grouped to aid understanding:

+* Within a member access level section, constants, types, data members, instance member functions and static member functions should be grouped.
+* In device classes, configuration member functions should be grouped separately from live signal member functions.
+* Overridden virtual member functions should be grouped according to the base classes they are inherited from.

+For classes with multiple overloaded constructors, constructor delegation should be used where possible to avoid repeated member initialiser lists.

 Constants which are used by a device or machine driver should be in the form of explicitly-sized enumerated values within the class declaration, or be relegated to ``#define`` macros within the source file.
 This helps avoid polluting the preprocessor.

-Type names and other identifiers with a leading underscore should be avoided within the global namespace, as they are explicitly reserved according to the C++ standard.
-Additionally, identifiers suffixed with ``_t`` should be avoided within the global namespace, as they are also reserved according to POSIX standards.
-While MAME violates this policy occasionally – most notably with ``device_t`` – it’s considered to be an unfortunate legacy decision that should be avoided in any new code.